Crime Investigation Studies

 - the impact of the media on criminal enforcement and trials (this may include current event high profile trials, Australian shows such as ‘Border Security’ and ‘The Force’ and international shows like NCIS and Judge Judy)

 - the role of forensic science in criminal cases

 - comparing crime across societies and time periods.

 The course will make use of current events and technology to enhance the learning of students.

 The frequency of this subject is TWO periods per week.

 - As part of the course students will visit the Francis Burt Law Education Centre and the Courts to examine the sentencing of criminals.
-This involves a small excursion charge of approximately $12.

 - Students may also have the opportunity to attend the annual “Law Society of Western Australia Hypothetical”.